 Where can I buy a Clipper card?

-Adult (ages 18-64) Clipper cards can be purchased at San Mateo County Transit District Administrative office in San Carlos between 8 a.m. – 5 p.m. and participating Walgreens locations, as well as at a few other retail outlets.
-A list of current vendors is available on the Clipper website at www.clippercard.com/retail.
+Adult (ages 19-64) Clipper cards can be purchased at San Mateo County Transit District Administrative office in San Carlos between 8 a.m. – 5:30 p.m. and participating Walgreens locations, as well as at a few other retail outlets.
+A list of the vendors in San Mateo County is available at www.samtrans.com/ClipperRetailLocations.The full list of current vendors is available on the Clipper website at www.clippercard.com/retail.

 Youth and Seniors

-Youth (ages 5-17) and senior (ages 65 and older) customers must fill out an application to obtain a Clipper card.
+Youth (ages 5-18) and senior (ages 65 and older) customers must fill out an application to obtain a Clipper card.
 Applications are available on the Clipper website or by calling 1-800-660-4287 (TTY 650-508-6448).
-Completed applications and proof-of-age may be turned in at the San Mateo County Transit District Administrative office in San Carlos weekdays between 8 a.m. and 5 p.m. or at other Clipper designated locations.
-Youth cards are either mailed within 21 business days or issued at the time of visit depending on the location; Senior cards are issued at the time of visit.
+Completed applications and proof-of-age may be submitted by mail, e-mail or fax as indicated on the application.
+To receive a card immediately, you can apply in person at the San Mateo County Transit District Administrative office in San Carlos weekdays between 8 a.m. and 5:30 p.m. or at other Clipper designated locations.
+The applying Senior/Youth does not have to be present.

-A Youth Clipper card will automatically change to an Adult Clipper card once you turn 18.
+Note: A Youth Clipper card will automatically change to an Adult Clipper card once you turn 19.
 Please refer to FAQ's below for more information.

 Disabled fare customers must have a Regional Transit Connection Clipper-compatible card.
 For more information or to obtain one, customer may call 1-800-660-4287.